clasjo/hcs-bootcamp-2018/README.md

 10. run `pip install -r requirements.txt` this will install python packages that you need

-11. run `aws configure` and when prompted add your secrets you made earlier
+11. run `aws configure` and when prompted add your secrets you made earlier in step 2

 12. run `chalice new-project hcsbootcamp`

 13. `cd` into `hcsbootcamp` directory and replace app.py with the app.py from this repo

-14. fill in api endpoints in app.py to complete bootcamp
+14. fill in api endpoints in app.py to complete bootcamp.

 ## NOTES